rohrerj/scion/doc/dev/design/FABRID.rst

 ********
 .. _fabrid-design:

-- Author: Justin Rohrer, Jelte van Bommel, Marc Odermatt, Marc Wyss, Cyrill Krähenbühl
+- Author: Justin Rohrer, Jelte van Bommel, Marc Odermatt, Marc Wyss, Cyrill Krähenbühl, Juan A. García-Pardo
-- Last Updated: 2024-03-21
+- Last Updated: 2024-03-28
 - Discussion at:

 Abstract
 ===========

-In SCION the endhosts have the option to choose inter-AS paths to forward packets to a destination.
+In SCION the endhosts have the option to choose *inter-AS* paths to forward packets to a destination.
-However some applications require more fine grained path selection like "Do not route traffic over devices produced by hardware manufacturer X or that run software Y with version < Z" for the intra-AS paths.
+However, some applications require more fine grained path selection like "Do not route traffic over devices produced by hardware manufacturer X or that run software Y with version < Z" which requires transparency and control also with respect to *intra-AS* paths.
-This is useful for example if there exists a known bug in certain router versions that affect secure communication, or if an entity simply does not trust a certain manufacturer.
+This is useful for example if there exists a known bug in certain router versions that affect secure communication, or if an entity simply does not trust a certain hardware manufacturer.
-This can also be seen as an enhancement for keeping traffic within a certain jurisdiction, e.g. by avoiding routers of a manufacturer from a certain country.
+This can also be seen as an enhancement for keeping traffic within a certain jurisdiction, e.g., by routing traffic only along devices located in a specific country.

 Background
 ===========

 `FABRID <https://netsec.ethz.ch/publications/papers/2023_usenix_fabrid.pdf>`_, is suggested as a solution to the aforementioned problem.
-An implementation of FABRID in SCIONLab allows for wider testing and evaluations of the protocol and gives other people the possibility to use it for their applications.
+A deployment of FABRID in SCIONLab makes its next-generation features available to interested parties around the globe.
-FABRID also implicitly implements `EPIC <https://netsec.ethz.ch/publications/papers/Legner_Usenix2020_EPIC.pdf>`_, with a slightly little less accurate timestamp.
+FABRID also implicitly implements the `EPIC <https://netsec.ethz.ch/publications/papers/Legner_Usenix2020_EPIC.pdf>`_, features source authentication for routers and destination host and path validation for source and destination hosts.

 Proposal
 ========

-We introduce FABRID policies which can be thought of as additional path constraints that should be applied for intra-AS paths.
+FABRID indroduces policies, which can be thought of as additional path constraints that should be applied to intra-AS paths.
 The border routers use those policies to decide on the intra-AS path to forward, e.g. by using MPLS labels.
 Some FABRID policies are globally defined and others locally per AS.
 The AS network operator configures which global FABRID policies are supported for the local AS and can add additional local FABRID